 I really wanted the vibe to be romantic and intimate so we had billowing tablecloths, long rows of floral arrangements across the tables and the white Bentwood chairs from BEH sealed the deal and gave the entire set up a nostalgic yet contemporary feel.

 And yes, there was definitely a slight Pinterest obsession!

 Did you sit down for a formal dinner or party the night away with canapés and cocktails We did a buffet style sit-down dinner with Indonesian favourites to keep things more casual.
 We also invited Hog Wild (previously Naughty Nuri’s) to do a live BBQ station and cook up some of their delectable ribs.

+What was the most challenging aspect about planning a destination wedding?
 In hindsight, planning was a breeze with Amore’s help.
 The most challenging aspect was actually handling all the older out-of-town family and friends that were not familiar with Bali.
 We had to sort out everything for them from hotels to drivers and even where to eat.
 This really took a toll on us especially when we had lots of last minute things to do before the wedding.

 Talk to us about your hair and make up.
 Who was your muse?

 I wanted a fresh faced, no make-up look.
 Unfortunately, the message was lost in translation for my makeup artist.
 Let’s not talk about it!

 Tell us about your D R E S S?
 It took a while and many misses to find my dress, but I’m glad I settled on it eventually.
 It was a v-neck, low back, fully beaded design by Galia Lahav that was incredibly comfortable to wear and most importantly allowed me to dance!